-When a student is absent from school for any reason, an excuse note must be submitted within 3 days of the absence.
-An excuse note may be submitted in person by submitting a note signed by your parent/guardian that includes the student's name, grade, and reason for the absence.
-Excuse notes may also be electronically submitted using the Attendance e-mail address for your school:
+When a student is absent from school for any reason, an excuse note must be submitted within three days of returning to school or the absence must be classified as unexcused/illegal.
+An excuse note may be submitted in person by sending in a note signed by the parent/guardian that includes the student's name, grade, and the date and reason for the absence.
+Excuse notes may also be submitted electronically using the school's attendance email address PV attendance@dasd.org.
+A link to this address is located on the school's website for your convenience.